top of page

 Here are three practical steps to help you apply Mr. Spiner's couplet:

-1. Believe--for the moment--that your readers can only imagine what you write on the page.
+1. Believe that your readers can only imagine what you write on the page.
 They can imagine nothing more.
+(How bleak a life most of our characters would have!)

-3. When you’re done with Steps 1 and 2, filter out (delete) the character's unnecessary actions based on 1) what you believe real readers can imagine on their own and 2) the character’s motives, personality, and backstory.
+3. When you’re done with Steps 1 and 2, filter out (delete) the character's unnecessary actions based on 1) what you believe real readers actually can imagine on their own and 2) what isn't used later in the story.

 You must understand that if a scene is early in the story, the readers may not yet have access to the character’s motives, personality, and backstory.
 But this is okay because this lack of knowledge helps propel the reader to continue reading.

-For example, which of the two scenarios feels more genuine:
+The fourth step is to intersperse your character’s internal thoughts and feelings between their actions.
+For a simple example, which of the two scenarios feels more genuine:

 Scenario 1: